-A red flannel blanket, lots of burlap and some cozy pillows give this porch a rustic touch that looks so welcoming!
+A red flannel blanket, lots of burlap, and some pillows give this porch a rustic touch that looks so welcoming (and cozy)!

 Adorn your porch in oversized ornaments for an easy touch of Christmas flair that the kids are sure to love.

 DIY “JOY” Outdoor Wreath Design | Fyne’s Design

 Create a “JOY” sign with wooden letters and a beautiful wreath for the “O.” We love the ice skates, mittens, etc., too.
 Nice touch!

 DIY Christmas Arrow Sign | The Happy Scraps

 Christmas arrows tell the elves where to go!
 Okay, maybe not, but they sure will look cute on the porch or in the yard.
 And if you buy pre-cut arrows, the project is a pretty simple one!

 Farmhouse Front Porch Christmas Decorations | The Everyday Home

 Nail the farmhouse Christmas porch look with a rocking chair, a plaid blanket, a cute Christmas pillow, and lots of greenery and pinecones.